a8m/golang-cheat-sheet/README.md

 // For mutating methods, you need to use a pointer (see below) to the Struct
 // as the type.
-With this, the struct value is not copied for the method call. func (v *Vertex) add(n float64) {
+With this, the struct value is not copied for the method call.
+//Changed code HERE:
+// Explanation : v.X and v.Y are int but n is float64 so following operations will
+// raise an Error.
+(TYPE_MISMATCH)
+func (v *Vertex) add(n float64) {
     v.X += n
     v.Y += n